-Attempt at precision measurement of the Earth's gravitation locally at least using only "simple" means (OK - a little bit of cheating than.
+Attempt at precision measurement of the Earth's gravitation locally at NBL, using only "simple" means (OK - a little bit of cheating there).

-You will be doing two separate experiments (both seen before):
+You will be doing two separate experiments (bot ser before

-- Ball rolling down an inclin - Simple pendulum.
+- Simple pendulum. - Ball rolling down an incline.